Crawster History, Family Crest & Coats of Arms

 Early History of the Crawster family

 This web page shows only a small excerpt of our Crawster research.
-Another 213 words (15 lines of text) covering the years 1242 and 1299 are included under the topic Early Crawster History in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) covering the years 1242 and 1299 are included under the topic Early Crawster History in all our PDF Extended History products and printed products wherever possible.

 Crawster Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Crawster include Craster, Crawcester, Craucestre, Craucester, Crawster and many more.

 Early Notables of the Crawster family (pre 1700)

 More information is included under the topic Early Crawster Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crawster family